ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

 In C#6, async methods must return either `void` or `Task` or `Task<T>`.
 This proposed feature allows them to return any *tasklike* type.

-**TODO** Currently it recognizes tasklike types by an attribute on them.
-I want to change it to a method `tasklike.GetBuilder()`.
-This will allow more flexibility with generics.

 > * **TRY IT OUT ONLINE:** [tryroslyn.azurewebsites.net](http://is.gd/Yjvb2P)
 > * **Download:** [ArbitraryAsyncReturns.zip](https://github.com/ljw1004/roslyn/raw/features/async-return/ArbitraryAsyncReturns.zip) [22mb]
 > * **Install:** Unzip the file.
 Quit VS. Double-click to install in this order: (1) Roslyn.VisualStudio.Setup.vsix, (2) Roslyn.Compilers.Extension.vsix, (3) ExpressionEvaluatorPackage.vsix.
 I don't think the others are needed.